-Once we have the annual revenue amount, we can calculate the average revenue per user by dividing the total annual revenue by the total number of users, inclusive of both paying and non-paying users.
+Since we have the company’s annual revenue, we can compute the average revenue per user (ARPU) by dividing the annual revenue by the total number of users, inclusive of both paying and non-paying users.

-In the subsequent step, we’ll calculate the average revenue per paying user, which only includes customers that are on paid monthly subscription plans.
+In the subsequent step, we’ll calculate the average revenue per paying user (ARPPU), which only includes customers that are on paid monthly subscription plans.